microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-15-heft-whats-new.md

 ### Cross-plugin interaction

+Sometimes plugins can benefit by communicating with each other.
+For example, `@rushstack/heft-lint-plugin` and `@rushstack/heft-typescript-plugin` share a single TypeScript `ts.Program` object, which significantly improves build time by avoiding the need to compute the compiler's semantic analysis two times.
+This optimization brings a constraint that the tasks must share the same Heft phase in your **heft.json** configuration.

-Heft plugins can use the `requestAccessToPluginByName` API to access the requested plugin accessors.
+How does this work?
+Heft plugins can use the `requestAccessToPluginByName()` API to access the requested **plugin accessors**.
 Accessors are objects provided by plugins for external use and are the ideal place to share plugin-specific information or hooks used to provide additional plugin functionality.

 Access requests are fulfilled at the beginning of phase execution, prior to `clean` hook execution.
 If the requested plugin does not provide an accessor, an error will be thrown noting the plugin with the missing accessor.
 However, if the plugin requested is not present at all, the access request will silently fail.
 This is done to allow for non-required integrations with external plugins.
 For this reason, it is important to implement cross-plugin interaction in such a way as to expect this case and to handle it gracefully, or to throw a helpful error.